open-telemetry/opentelemetry.io/content/en/blog/2022/k8s-otel-expose/index.md

 ```

 After a successful installation, a pod for the Jaeger backend and the
-OpenTelemetry collector should be created in the selected namespace.
+OpenTelemetry Collector should be created in the selected namespace.

 ```bash
 NAME                                            READY   STATUS    RESTARTS   AGE